SkelleyBelly/carbonite/content/blog/react-typescript-good-practice/index.md

 In this example, the functionality and type dependencies of the components are confused.
 Components can be dependent on other component's types if they are also dependent on their functionality, but in this case they are exclusive: they are either connected by type or functionality, which makes no sense.

-If you create a component (like the Parent) that relies on the functionality of another component, you can consume the types from that child to reduce repetition, but it only flow up to consuming components.
+If you create a component (like the Parent) that relies on the functionality of another component, you can consume the types from that child to reduce repetition, but types should only flow up to consuming components.
 Child components should be unaware of the context in which they are used, and so should not be linked to either functionality or types.

 ```tsx
 // the Parent component is dependent on the types of the Child component